 - The building is still in use today, containing labs and offices for the computer science program, as well as offices for art department faculty, a small gallery, and laboratories for metalworking, clay, painting, and drawing.

-- Technology Hall also continues to house the facility services department.
+- Technology Hall also houses the facility services department.